 You might find these FREE Bear printables of interest too.
 It includes a — Bear Size Sorting Activity, What Do Bears Eat Activity, Color Matching Activity.
 You’ll find these at this post: Bear Lapbook

-P.S.
-I wanted to mention we just shared our huge new Winter Packet.
+You might also want to check out our huge new Winter Packet.
+It’s recently been updated to include a unit on Hibernation as well!
 We talked about why/how the seasons occur and we talked in quite some depth about Antarctica an the Arctic again… among other things.
 My girls in particular were interested in learning more about the animals.
 The packet includes lapbook pieces about a number of polar animals and we’ll talk in a bit more depth about penguins, seals & sea lions, and whales. 🙂

 The first part is about 60 pages and covers topics such as Earth’s axis, the months and seasons, the Arctic vs. Antarctica, and goes in depth about various polar animals.
 The second part, pages 63 to 78, includes some PreK activities.
 Click here to find out more: Winter Packet